squid233/squid233.github.io/blog/2023/02-26/index.md

 ![Set the bytecode version](bytecode-ver.png)

 You can even set it to another value like 420.
-I'm not sure what will happen if you do that.
+I’m not sure what will happen if you do that.

 ## Step 3.
 Set Java Toolchain